A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: LiDAR-aided Cross-robot Localization

 In practice, the multi-robot system is a broad topic that involves many subproblems that are not the main concerns of this paper, such as communication bandwidth and computation efficiency.
-As for system architecture, we mainly focus on \textit{distributed} multi-robot systems, which is different \textit{centralized} map servers~\cite{bernreiter2022collaborative,cramariuc2022maplab}.
+As for system architecture, both \textit{distributed} multi-robot systems and \textit{centralized} servers~\cite{bernreiter2022collaborative,cramariuc2022maplab} could work well in different scenarios.
 We also note that customized scan matching is proposed for point cloud map fusion and collaborative robots~\cite{yue2022aerial}.
 These localization methods are based on offline map appearance, while this section mainly focuses on incremental keyframe-based cross-robot localization.
+Several representative works are listed in Table~\ref{tab:cross-robot}.

 Over the last two decades, there has been a growing demand for autonomous exploration and mapping of various environments, ranging from outdoor cluttered and underground environments to complex cave networks.
 Due to this, multi-robot SLAM, a critical solution for navigation in GNSS-denied areas where prior maps are unavailable, is receiving more attention.
 The recent DARPA Subterranean (SubT) Challenge, a three-year global competition that ended in 2021, aimed to demonstrate and advance the state-of-the-art in mapping, localization, and exploration of complex underground settings and has been particularly important in improving multi-robot SLAM.
 The multi-robot SLAM architectures adopted by the six SubT teams are summarized in the survey by Ebadi \textit{et al}.~\cite{ebadi2022present}.
 Although many loop closure methods were proposed then, most of the teams detected loop closure candidates simply by calculating the distance between the current keyframe and another keyframe in the factor graph.
-This LCD strategy is the same as DARE-SLAM~\cite{ebadi2021dare} and LAMP~\cite{chang2022lamp, denniston2022loop}.
+This LCD strategy is the same as DARE-SLAM~\cite{ebadi2021dare} and LAMP~\cite{chang2022lamp,denniston2022loop}.
 The simple but effective LCD used in these methods mainly relies on the setting that all robots start to move in the same starting region.
 In this context, with a high-precision LiDAR odometry~\cite{zhang2014loam,zhao2021super} at the front end, the distance-based LCD can work well in a relatively small (\textless 5 km) area.
 There is no need to customize a complex place retrieval module in the robotic system~\cite{ebadi2022present}.